-- 1 Visit http://solutions.brother.com/ for more information on network printing and for documents on the IPP protocol and how to configure a Windows® 2000/95/98/Me System. - 2 Visit Microsoft's web site for the "Microsoft Internet Print Services" software for Windows® 95/98/Me. - 3 Refer to chapter 12 of this user guide to learn how to configure the IP address of the printer.
+- 1 Visit http://solutions.brother.com for more information on network printing and for documents on the IPP protocol and how to configure a Windows® 2000/95/98/Me System. - Visit Microsoft's web site for the "Microsoft Internet Print Services" software for Windows® 95/98/Me. - 3 Refer to chapter 10 of this User's Guide to learn how to configure the IP address of the printer.

-How to configure Novell NetWare Printing
+How to Configure Novell NetWare Printing